Party system: Territorial party systems

 Nunavut and the Northwest Territories do not have political parties, and instead operate under consensus government.
-All candidates run and are elected as independents, and the newly elected legislature decides among itself which members will make up the executive council.
+All candidates run and are elected as independents, and the newly elected legislature decides which of its members will make up the executive council.
 Due to their smaller populations, many argue that the absence of political parties makes it easier for voters to decide the person they are voting for.
 Other argue that it makes it harder for voters to recognize the goals and priorities of candidates, and that the lack of an opposition makes it harder for identify issues during debates.

 United States

-The concept of the party system was introduced by English scholar James Bryce in American Commonwealth (1885).
+The concept of the party system was introduced by English scholar James Bryce in American Commonwealth (1888).

 American Party Systems was a major textbook by Charles Merriam in 1920s.
 In 1967 the most important single breakthrough appeared, The American Party Systems.
 Stages of Political Development, edited by William Nisbet Chambers and Walter Dean Burnham.
 It brought together historians and political scientists who agreed on a common framework and numbering system.
 Thus Chambers published The First Party System in 1972.
 Burnham published numerous articles and books.

 Closely related is the concept of critical elections (introduced by V. O. Key in 1955), and political realignments.
 Realigning elections involve major changes to the political system, regarding the coalition of voters, the rules of the game, finance and publicity, party organization, and party leadership.

 A political science college textbook explains: